giuliomela/parametric_evaluation_landscape_external_costs/README.md

 energy production (1.11 euro/MWh vs. 1.34 euro /MWh).
 In the context of energy planning and policy, the proposed methodology can be used to identify eligible areas for wind and solar power plants with an approach consistent with welfare economics.

+## What this repository is for

+The authors created this repository to allow fellow researchers to reproduce the results of their work.
+In particular, files and R scripts contained in this folder were used, by the authors, to calculate the landscape value depreciation triggered by the construction of PV and wind plants in the areas from which they are visible and to quantify the consequential annual loss of landscape service value (step 4 and 5 of the methodology outlined in figure 1 of the manuscript).

 ## Getting Started